renesas/ble-sdk6-examples/connectivity/simple_beacon/Readme.md

 ### Initial Setup

-For the initial setup of the project that involves linking the SDK to this SW example, please follow the Readme [here](https://github.com/dialog-semiconductor/BLE_SDK6_examples).
+For the initial setup of the project that involves linking the SDK to this SW example, please follow this: https://github.com/renesas/ble-sdk6-examples/blob/main/Readme.md.

+    - For the DA14531 getting started guide you can refer to [UM-B-117](https://lpccs-docs.renesas.com/UM-B-117-DA14531-Getting-Started-With-The-Pro-Development-Kit/index.html)

-- For the DA14585/586 getting started guide you can refer to this [link](http://lpccs-docs.dialog-semiconductor.com/da14585_getting_started/index.html).
+    - For the DA14535 getting started guide you can refer to this [UM-B-165](https://lpccs-docs.renesas.com/DA14535/UM-B-165-DA14531-Getting-Started-With-The-Pro-Development-Kit/index.html#device-family-getting-started-with-the-pro-development-kits)

-- For the DA14531 Getting started guide you can refer to this [link](https://www.dialog-semiconductor.com/da14531-getting-started).
+    - For the DA14531 Module getting started guide you can refer to this [UM-B-139](https://lpccs-docs.renesas.com/UM-B-139-Getting-Started-with-DA14531-TINY-Module/index.html)

+    - For the DA14533 getting started guide you can refer to this [R19US0026EE0100](https://lpccs-docs.renesas.com/da14533_getting_started_guide/index.html)

 ### Compile & Run